 Best hotels in Sorrento

-A five- or ten-minute walk from Sorrento’s centre, La Minervetta has a spectacular position overlooking the Marina Grande, and it’s easily one of the most stylish places to stay on the Sorrentine coast.
+A short stroll from Sorrento’s centre, La Minervetta has a spectacular position overlooking the Marina Grande, and it’s easily one of the most stylish places to stay on the Sorrentine coast.
 Run by Marco, an interior designer, and his wife Eugenia, it’s brimming with character.
 Each room is individually styled in bold colours, with a nautical theme, plus books, boats, and other ephemera collected over the years.
-A dining area serves excellent breakfasts, and beyond it lie a lounge are and sun terrace; another terrace with a small (unheated) pool, has private steps down to Marina Grande.
+A dining area serves excellent breakfasts, and beyond it lie a lounge are and sun terrace.
+Another terrace with a small (unheated) pool, has private steps down to Marina Grande.

 One of the best reasons to venture beyond Sorrento is to sample the two-Michelin starred food of Alfonso Iaccarino and his son Ernesto.
 And to really enjoy it, you might as well book a room.
 Each has been styled (by the same team behind La Minervetta) in a delicious combination of bright and pastel colours.
 The garden and pool are very restful, and the reception area charming, but really you’re just biding your time until dinner, the ingredients for which are harvested from Iaccarino’s organic farm in the Punta Campanella.
 If you’re inspired, cooking classes are also available.

-There are few better views of the sea and Vesuvius than from the terraces of this 4-star grand hotel.
+There are few better views of the sea and Vesuvius than from the terraces of this four-star grand hotel.
 Public frescoed areas are furnished with oriental carpets, majolica tiles and antique paintings, while elegant rooms have views of the sea or the beautiful Mediterranean gardens.
 There’s a pool, access to the beach via a lift, and the kitchen is under the supervision of Alfonso Iaccarino, of two-Michelin-starred Don Alfonso 1890 fame.
-There’s even a chapel, a frescoed jewel that dates back to 1500, though completely restored in 1890.
+There’s even a chapel, a frescoed jewel that dates back to 1500 and was completely restored in 1890.

 Once the residence of the Savarese family, this 15th-century building has been sensitively converted into an intimate luxury hotel, while maintaining plenty of the original Catalan-Durazzo architectural features in the public areas.
-The hotel, overlooking the gardens of Piazza San Francesco and not far from the 14th-century San Francesco cloister and Villa Comunale, is centrally located for shops and restaurants.
+The hotel, overlooking the gardens of Piazza San Francesco and not far from the 14th-century San Francesco cloister and Villa Comunale, is located nearby to an abundance of shops and restaurants.
 Rooms are more contemporary, and the Marziale Suite has its own interior garden patio.
 Two restaurants both serve traditional Italian cuisine with a modern twist.

 A traditional hotel in the heart of Sorrento town centre, Antiche Mura is situated beside the ancient walls that once protected the city from would-be attackers.
 Rooms have hand-painted tiled floors and marble bathrooms.
-Breakfasts are legendary, with a staggering array of pastries and cakes served in a lovely Art Nouveau-style dining room.
-During the summer, simple food is served around the outdoor pool, set gorgeously in a citrus grove garden.
+Breakfasts are legendary, with a staggering array of pastries and cakes served in a striking Art Nouveau-style dining room.
+During the summer, simple food is served around the outdoor pool, set within a gorgeous citrus grove garden.
 Half board is available using an off-site restaurant located in the main square in front of the hotel.